umariscoding/chatelio-api/API_DOCUMENTATION.md

 # Multi-Tenant Chatbot API Documentation

 ## Overview
-This API provides authentication and user management for a multi-tenant chatbot platform.
-Companies can register, manage users, and provide chatbot services to both registered users and guest sessions.
+This API provides authentication, user management, and multi-tenant chat functionality for a chatbot platform.
+Companies can register, manage users, and provide AI-powered chatbot services to both registered users and guest sessions with company-specific knowledge bases.

 ## Base URL
 ```